-COVID-10 (Coronavirus) not only has taken away my daily routines, but it has also taken away a part of my life that I do not know when I will be able to have back.
+COVID-10 (Coronavirus) not only has taken away my daily routines, it has taken away a part of my life that I do not know when I will be able to have back.
 I started to realize just how much it took a toll on me when I came back to school.